The CyberSEO plugin is able to syndicate almost any content source. Basically there are two content source types:

 2) CSV files and raw text dumps.
 Here you have to select the dump format and the desired post structure.

-To Syndicate a new content source, choose the appropriate window (feed or CSV), anther the feed URL (fo the beginners it is recommended to use presets), paste the CSV, text dump or its URL and submit it to CyberSEO.
+To syndicate a new content source, choose the appropriate window (feed or CSV), enter the feed’s URL, paste the CSV/text dump or its URL and submit it to CyberSEO.
 Right after that you will be able to adjust the content source settings.
 All supported sources are processed as XML feeds (even raw text dumps), so they have the same options.

 Syndicate this feed to the following categories

 Here you can select the existing pre-created WordPress categories where you want assign all the syndicated posts to.

 When this mode is enabled, the CyberSEO plugin will try to automatically extract full-text articles from the shortened RSS feed.
 You can freely downloaded the full-text-rss script from here or from here, unzip it and upload the files into the /wp-content/ or /wp-content/plugins/cyberseo/ folder.
 After that the full text extraction feature will be enabled and the “Extract full articles” option will become available.